Skye Hilton

 At New Obsession, Troy is involved in facilitating creative recovery workshops, designing instructional content, and developing operational solutions.
 He believes that embracing creativity is a powerful act of healing—offering relief, hope, and joy to those navigating their recovery journeys.

-Creative Recovery Coach + RSPS-i
+Creative Recovery Coach + RSPS

-Ashley is a dancer, gardener, and Recovery Support Peer Specialist completing her supervision hours.
+Ashley is a dancer, gardener, and Recovery Support Peer Specialist.
 She is both a person in recovery from substance abuse and mental health challenges and the mother of a recovering teen.
 Drawing on that lived experience, she not only strives to help individuals find new meaning, purpose, and creativity in everyday life, she also supports parents as they navigate life with a child facing mental health or substance use issues.
 Ashley knows the vital role family plays in a young person’s healing journey and strives to bridge the communication gap between parents and their children and foster healthy boundaries.

 She holds a degree in History and is insatiably curious.
 Her passions span roller skating, plants, music, Crown Victorias, fixing broken things, meditation, spirituality, philosophy, travel, knitting, and understanding how others see the world.